Discrimination of quantum states under locality constraints in the many-copy setting: Introduction

+Hence, the Chernoff bound is faithful.
+We remark that the derived error exponent $a$ in the upper bound depends only on the dimension of the underlying Hilbert spaces, and it is tight if $\psi$ is a maximally entangled state.

-Our key technique is to prove this result is to establish an exponential lower bound to the optimal error probability of distinguishing bipartite entangled state $\psi$ on a bipartite system $\mathbb{C}^d\otimes \mathbb{C}^d$ against its orthogonal complement $\psi^{\perp}$ using PPT POVMs (Proposition~\ref{prop:Exp_LB} of Section~\ref{sec:converse_sym}):
+Our key technique proving this result is by establishing an exponential lower bound to the optimal error probability for distinguishing a bipartite entangled state $\psi$ on a bipartite system $\mathbb{C}^d\otimes \mathbb{C}^d$ against its orthogonal complement $\psi^{\perp}$ using PPT POVMs (Proposition~\ref{prop:Exp_LB}, Section~\ref{sec:converse_sym}) expressed as:

-where $t := \tfrac{1-\eta}{(d^2-1) \eta } \in (0,\tfrac{1}{d+1})$ and $\eta$ denotes the largest squared Schmidt coefficient of $\psi$.
+where $t := \tfrac{1-\eta}{(d^2-1) \eta } \in (0,\tfrac{1}{d+1}]$ and $\eta$ denotes the largest squared Schmidt coefficient of $\psi$.

-The above bound also provides a lower bound to the error probability using LOCC.
-In the case that $\psi$ is a bipartite entangled pure state, we establish a universal upper bound to the optimal error probability using LOCC POVMs (Proposition~\ref{prop:upper} of Section\ref{sec:general}):
+The above bound also provides a lower bound to the error probability using LOCC POVMs.

-Moreover, our approach extends to a strong converse bound in the asymmetric setting---the type-I error approaches $1$ at the exponential rate $r - \log \tfrac1t$ whenever the type-II error decays exponentially at rate $r$ (Proposition~\ref{prop:LB_SC} of Section~\ref{sec:SC_asym}), which also implies that the Stein exponent is upper bounded by the quantity $\log \tfrac1t$.
+Moreover, our approach extends to a strong converse bound in the asymmetric setting.
+Specifically, the type-I error approaches $1$ at the exponential rate $r - \log \tfrac1t$ whenever the type-II error decays exponentially at rate $r > \log \tfrac1t$, which also implies that the Stein exponent is upper bounded by the quantity $\log \tfrac1t$ (i.e., the strong converse property).